amit1884/amit1884/README.md

 # 💫 About Me:
-I am a dedicated software development professional with 3 years and 4 months of experience, holding a B.Tech degree in Computer Science and Engineering from NIT Jamshedpur.
-My expertise primarily lies in frontend development, where I excel in utilizing various cutting-edge technologies to create dynamic and user-friendly interfaces.
-In addition to my frontend prowess, I have a strong interest in backend technologies, allowing me to maintain a well-rounded skill set in software development.
-I am passionate about continuously learning and adapting to new advancements in the field to deliver high-quality solutions.
+Software Engineer with over 3.5 years of experience and a B.Tech from NIT Jamshedpur.
+Specialized in building high-performance, scalable web and mobile applications with expertise in React.js, Next.js, and React Native.
+Proven track record in migrating complex monoliths into Micro-Frontend systems, architecting custom rendering engines, and delivering cross-platform impact in the Marketing Analytics and E-commerce domains.

 ## 🌐 Socials: